Mishalassif/height-persist/README.md

 - scripts/modelnet_randomforest.py: Randomforest classifier for the [ModelNet40](https://modelnet.cs.princeton.edu/) dataset.

+- scripts/dataprep: Various tools for preprocessing the CAD models.

 ### test

 Various simple test routines for the functions in core.

 ## Notes

+- The CAD models are preprocessed by reducing the number of faces to 2000 and converting to manifolds.
-We obtain around 80% test set accuracy in the ModelNet40 dataset using a simple RandomForest classifier with 100 nodes.
+- We obtain around 80% test set accuracy in the ModelNet40 dataset using a simple RandomForest classifier with 100 nodes.